 Do you see where I'm going with this?
-Character is a typical type, but ...
+The character is a typical type, but ...
 The "but" is the key.

 How this can be applied to writing: Can you give your characters more originality by adding a "but"?
 What archetypes can you put a twist on?
 How can you use this to make your characters more memorable?

 5.)
 Characters Possessing Different Worldviews - There are many different worldviews among the Serenity's crew.
 Shepherd Book is a preacher and the most morally north.
 Captain Mal has a set of beliefs, but they're also flexible.
-Inara as well as many other people in the Firefly universe believe adultery is acceptable.
-Each of these worldviews not only add natural diversity among the characters, but creates tension between characters because many of these beliefs conflict.
+Inara, as well as many other people in the Firefly universe, believe adultery is acceptable.
+Each of these worldviews not only adds natural diversity among the characters but creates tension between characters because many of these beliefs conflict.
 Conflict makes a more interesting story.

 How this can be applied to writing: Have you ever read a book where it feels like everyone thinks the same way?
 I know I have.
 It's just not realistic for everyone to believe everything exactly the same way.
 There's always going to be something that's a little different.
 Like I've mentioned before diversity in opinions will also bring much wanted conflict for your characters.
 How can you make sure your characters think differently?
 What are your characters' worldviews?

 Conclusion - Though Firefly is such a brief show, it is a gem.
-It's not only a great watch, but can teach us much in the way of writing.
-Thank you, Joss Whedon, for this incredibly program!
+It's not only a great watch but can teach us much in the way of writing.
+Thank you, Joss Whedon, for this incredible program!